ghewgill/puzzles/README.md

 ### Abandoned

 * Seismic (based on [Hakyuu](http://www.janko.at/Raetsel/Hakyuu/index.htm)): Place numbers in each area, keeping enough distance between equal numbers.
+Contains two modes.
+   * Seismic: Two equal numbers N in the same row or column must have at least N spaces between them.
+   * Tectonic: Two equal numbers cannot be horizontally, vertically or diagonally adjacent.
 * Crossing (based on [Nansuke](http://www.nikoli.co.jp/en/puzzles/number_skeleton.html)): Place each number from the list into the crossword.

 ## Building